kaby76/swigged.llvm/README.md

 dll, copy the swigged-llvm-native.dll from the appropriate target from the packages/ directory.

 If you want to debug Swigged.llvm code, set "Enable native code debugging."
-Note: this option is unavailable in Net Core apps in Visual Studio 2017 version 15.1 April 15 2017.
+Note: this option is unavailable in Net Core apps in Visual Studio 2017 version 15.2.

+Swigged.llvm should work out of the box.
+However, there it does some dependencies to be fulfilled.
+I have tried to get this right, but you may need to adjust the versions of the runtimes, e.g., System.Runtime 4.1.0 vs. 4.3.0.

 #### Android/Xamarin Apps